The Power of Fondness and Admiration

 Appreciation and Gratitude

-Show appreciation and gratitude for your partner by acknowledging and expressing thanks for both the big and small gestures they do that contribute to the relationship.
-Even if it is something that your partner is "supposed" to do, express gratitude for it.
-This serves as a powerful recognition and affirmation of their efforts and creates a supportive atmosphere in the relationship.
+Make it a point to show appreciation and gratitude for your partner, whether it’s for the big things or the little ones they do to make the relationship work.
+Even if it’s something they’re “supposed” to do, thank them for it.
+It’s a great way to acknowledge their efforts and create a positive, supportive environment in the relationship.
 And really, who doesn't like to be appreciated?

 Focus on Strengths

-Consider this simple example of focusing on perceived flaws or shortcomings.
-Suppose it's your night to clean the kitchen, but you have a work project to finish so you ask your spouse to take on the task.
-Afterward, you walk in, look around, and, in a disapproving tone, remark "Why didn't you wipe off the backsplash?"
-Do you think your spouse feels appreciated for their efforts?
+Here’s a simple example of focusing on flaws.
+Let’s say it’s your turn to clean the kitchen, but you’re busy with a work project, so you ask your spouse to take over.
+After they finish, you walk in, look around, and say, “Why didn’t you wipe down the backsplash?” in a disapproving tone.
+Do you think your spouse feels appreciated for their effort?

 Instead, recognize and celebrate your partner’s strengths and positive qualities.
 Replace dwelling on and pointing out flaws, with focusing on the aspects of your partner that you cherish and respect, and communicate that admiration to your partner.
 In the above scenario, this would look like, "It was really thoughtful of you to agree to take on the kitchen tonight.
 I really appreciated the extra time to get my work project finished."